sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 Appendix: Guidance in applying the CoC
 --------------------------------------

-This appendix provides some concrete guidance in applying the CoC.
+This appendix provides some additional guidance in applying the CoC.
 It contains sections on:

-* how to apply the CoC in some common situations where principles might conflict o
+* how to apply the CoC in some common situations where principles might conflict
 * investigating CoC violations in resource allocation

 Resolving conflicting CoC principles